-Generations Quilt Patterns was created by the dynamic mother/ daughter duo of Trudy Wasson and Julie Baird with the dream that in the next few years granddaughter Reilly (now you get the idea why we called it Generations Quilt Patterns) will join the crew.
+Generations Quilt Patterns was created by the dynamic mother/ daughter duo of Trudy Wasson and Julie Baird.
+We had a dream that in the next few years granddaughter Reilly (now you get the idea why we called it Generations Quilt Patterns) would join the crew.

 Rosemaling is a decorative form of Norwegian oil painting filled with stylized flowers and scroll work and is usually painted on woodenware.